Shadowphax/terraform-hpc-basic/README.md

-# Dynamic IAAS Research User Environments with Terraform.io on Openstack
+# Basic deployment of a SLURM HPC on OpenStack using Terraform

 This repository is meant to provide an environment with which researchers can conduct the following work:
 * Instantiate a set of compute nodes running SLURM